 The progress of PACE, one year after launch

 Bringing care closer to people with Crohn’s or colitis

 New Crohn's and Colitis Canada Network Unites World-Class Canadian Healthcare Centres

 Terms of Reference

 Please find below the Promoting Access and Care Through Centres of Excellence (PACE) Terms of Reference, which will provide you with more information about the roles and responsibilities of our Steering and Oversight Committees.
 In addition, you will find a list of the current membership.

 Strengthen the PACE network

 Donations to Crohn’s and Colitis Canada allow the PACE network to carry on its vital work and elevate inflammatory bowel disease care.
 Click here to make a donation.
-To find out more about how you can contribute to PACE, contact Jacqueline de Guzman, Manager of Research Programs at Crohn’s and Colitis Canada.
+To find out more about how you can contribute to PACE, contact Katy Devitt, Manager of Research Programs at Crohn’s and Colitis Canada.